xynehq/jaf/docs/tools.md

 ## Overview

-The FAF tools system provides a robust, type-safe framework for creating AI agent tools that can execute arbitrary functions while maintaining security, observability, and error handling best practices.
-Tools in FAF are designed to be:
+The JAF tools system provides a robust, type-safe framework for creating AI agent tools that can execute arbitrary functions while maintaining security, observability, and error handling best practices.
+Tools in JAF are designed to be:

 - **Type-safe**: Leveraging TypeScript and Zod for compile-time and runtime type safety
 - **Secure**: Built-in validation, permission checking, and error handling